-Exterior paint colors can make the difference if buyers like your curb appeal or just want to drive by.
-The color of the exterior of your house is the most public design decisions you will ever make.
+Exterior paint colors can make all the difference when it comes to your home's curb appeal, especially if you're trying to sell.
+The color of the exterior of your house is the most public design decision you will ever make.
 Given the fact that it will add value and beauty to your home, outdoor paint color plays an essential role in how potential buyers will perceive your house.
-But with thousands of exterior paint colors available, it can be a daunting task to choose the right one for your walls.
-Which is the best one... for your home?
-And how many layers of paint to put to get the required durability?
+But with thousands of exterior paint colors available, it can be a daunting task to choose the right one.
+Which... is the best one for your home?
+And how many layers of paint do you need to get the required durability?
 Technology to the rescue!

 Using a visualizer, now you can test a paint color before you buy it.
 Here is how you can try various options digitally along with the tips to get the right paint color for your house.

 The Basics of Choosing the Right House Paint Colors

 Before you begin choosing the right house color, start out with helpful resources.
 With a home color visualizing tool, it’s important to get the basics right.
 For instance, consider the size of your home when planning on painting its exterior.
 The size can influence whether dark or light colors are more appropriate.
 As a general rule of thumb, light colors will make your house appear larger and will be more affected by different light conditions, whereas dark shades can make your property appear smaller and help it blend with the surroundings.

 Also, when choosing a color scheme, make sure to consider the architecture of the house and the neighborhood context.
 While you don’t have to strictly adhere to the guidelines, don’t stray too far from the rule book to achieve the most pleasing look.Continue to 2 of 3 below.

 Look to a Color Visualizer Before Buying Paint